Mastercard-Gateway/woocommerce-simplify-payment-gateway-plugin/README.md

 The Simplify Commerce payment gateway plugin for WooCommerce 3.6+ lets you to take card payments directly on your WooCommerce store.

+The Standard payment form in some of the previous releases is now deprecated and out of support.

 ## Getting Started

 * Get your API keys from Simplify at [Settings/API Keys](https://www.simplify.com/commerce/login/auth#/account/apiKeys).